ProjetPP/projetpp.github.io/index.md

 This project takes place in our school program, from September 2014 to December 2014.
 It will of course be kept on going after this date.
-External contributions are allowed, and welcomed!
+External contributions are allowed and welcome!